FAIR Tax Guide

 • Grouping rules matter.
 Multiple similar works donated in the same year can push you into qualified-appraisal territory even if each item seems modest on its own.

-• If you are near the threshold, ask your CPA or tax advisor to confirm how the property should be grouped before you hire an appraiser.
+• If you are near the threshold, ask your CPA or tax adviser how the property should be grouped before hiring an appraiser.

 Common situations where buyers should start the appraisal process early